 Object-Oriented Programming Concepts

-Object-Oriented Programming (OOP) is a paradigm centered on classes and objects.
+Object-Oriented Programming (OOP) is a programming paradigm centered on objects and classes, facilitating modular, reusable, and maintainable code.

 Summary